NHH-Data-Sci/R00_Data_Sci_Course_Launch/CC04_JSON_Files_Basics_And_Purposes.md

 Can you create a `.json` file that includes:
 - Your name
-- Your favorite subject
+- Your favorite food
 - One goal for this course

-📁 Save it, and upload it to your repo.
+📁 Name it "TD02_MY_JSON", and commit it to your repo.
-💥 Boom — you just joined the world of structured data.

 ---